arbitraryexecution/forta-bot-templates/src/admin-events/SETUP.md

   }
 ```

-Note that any unused entries in the configuration file must be deleted for the agent to work.
+Note that any unused entries in the configuration file must be deleted for the bot to work.
 The original version
 of the configuration file contains several placeholders to show the structure of the file, but these are not valid
-entries for running the agent.
+entries for running the bot.

 2. If a contract is a proxy for another contract, where events will be emitted as if they are coming from the proxy
-instead of from the underlying implementation contract, the entry in the `agent-config.json` file may look like the
+instead of from the underlying implementation contract, the entry in the `bot-config.json` file may look like the
 following:

 ```json